gvaartjes/highcharts-declarations-documentation/README.md

 ## Highcharts TypeScript Declarations (beta)

-Highcharts 7 provides TypeScript declarations for describing functionality and possibilities of the Highcharts libraries, similar to a header file in C-based languages.
+Highcharts 7 is the first release with support for TypeScript through declarations files.
 TypeScript-compatible editors can give you now tooltips and suggestions for Highcharts as you type.
-TypeScript compilers can watch and point out potential problems in your use-case of Highcharts.
-The result is a faster and better fail-proofed development of Highcharts-based solutions.
+The TypeScript compiler watches and points out potential problems while coding, and results in a faster and better fail-proofed development cycle for your Highcharts-based solutions.

 ## Installation

-You only need a TypeScript-capable Editor, like Microsoft's Visual Studio Code, to get autocompletion and hints for Highcharts.
+You need a TypeScript-capable Editor, like Microsoft's Visual Studio Code, for getting autocompletion and hints for Highcharts.

 ## Configuration

-Because Highcharts is a charting library most often used in the web browser, you probably need to modify the TypeScript configuration for the target platform.
+Highcharts is a charting library most often used in the web browser and in that case you probably need to modify the TypeScript configuration for the target platform.
 The `tsconfig.json` below, covers a typical use case of Highcharts:
 ```json
 {
     "compilerOptions": {